Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: MTL-based CSI Feedback

-Although the expression shows that this overall MTL-based CSI feedback framework is much affected by the GateNet's classification accuracy, the nearly perfect performance (accuracy over 99.9\%) in the experimental results manifests that the loss brought by GateNet is small enough to be ignored.
-The encoder's output contains adequate information for GateNet's classification work.
+Although the expression shows that the overall MTL-based CSI feedback framework is highly influenced by GateNet's classification accuracy, the experimental results demonstrate that the nearly perfect performance (accuracy over 99.9\%) indicates that the loss caused by GateNet is small enough to be disregarded.
+The encoder's output includes sufficient information for GateNet's classification task.